tianrui-qi/SCOS-BP/README.md

 `mv yqpht/osfstorage/* ./` instead but less safe.
 Make sure understand what these commands do before running them.

+### Sanity Check

-We provide a sanity-check [script](script/sanity.py) to verify environment and data are correctly set up.
+We provide a sanity-check script to verify environment and data are correctly set up.
 This script trains the model on a single fixed batch for few steps using the reconstruction objective.
 To run the script,

 ```bash